 Global history is one of the leading new approaches in recent years that has helped to transform the study of the past.
 The contemporary trends summarized under the term “globalization” have lent urgency to research that examines historical processes, networks, identities, and events across the boundaries of the nation-states that traditionally served as the privileged framework for much of the discipline.
 Historians worldwide have contributed to exciting research on the trends that so many societies have undergone together—whether economic and demographic, religious and cultural, or political and military.
 In the process, global history has drawn on the expertise of political scientists, sociologists, art historians, economists, anthropologists, and others.

 The Weatherhead Initiative on Global History (WIGH) was the first of the WCFIA’s original “research clusters” designed to build on and focus its Faculty Associates’ leadership in new directions for international study.
-The Center provided funding for the first three years and is the institutional home for the program—and as of the 2017–2018 academic year, the Center again provided funding as WIGH became one of the new research clusters, the Weatherhead Research Cluster on Global Transformations.
+As of the 2017–2018 academic year WIGH became known as the Weatherhead Research Cluster on Global Transformations.
 As cochairs, Professors Beckert and Maier organized a steering committee among the many faculty in history, social sciences, and from the professional schools, including the Harvard Kennedy School and the Harvard Graduate School of Design.
 WIGH has received additional funding from the Volkswagen Foundation and other University programs, as well.

-The Weatherhead Research Cluster on Global Transformations is chaired by Professors Sven Beckert, Sugata Bose, Jean Comaroff, and Charles S. Maier.
+The Weatherhead Research Cluster on Global Transformations is chaired by Professors Sven Beckert, Sugata Bose, and Charles S. Maier.